quantropi/qispace-sdk-code-samples/c/sequr_util/README.md

       ------------------------
       ```

-    - Compare results
+    - Compare the outputs between Generate key and Query key demo

-      Note that for the same `key_id`, we were able to retrieve the same key content in both AES key and Qeep key format.
+      For the same `key_id`, we were able to retrieve the same key content in both AES key and QEEP key format.

-3. **Generate QE demo:**
+3. **Generate QE demo**

       QE is the Quantum Entropy from QiSpace hosted quantum random source.